Keyauwee

 The Keyauwee Indians were a small North Carolina tribe, native to the area of present day Randolph County, North Carolina.
 The Keyauwee village was surrounded by palisades and cornfields about thirty miles northeast of the Yadkin River, near present day High Point, North Carolina.
 The Keyauwee village was vulnerable to attack, so the Keyauwee constantly joined with other tribes for better protection.
 They joined with the Tutelo, Saponi, Occaneechi, and the Shakori tribes, moving to the Albemarle Sound with the last two for a settlement that would later be foiled.
 The Keyauwee would move further southward along with the Cheraw and Peedee tribes, close along the border of the two Carolinas, where they conducted deerskin trade with Charleston traders and allied with the Indian neighbors in the Yamassee War.
 Eventually, their tribe name vanished from historical records, and with time, they were absorbed by the Catawba tribe.

 History

-European Discovery
+European contact

-In 1701, English explorer John Lawson, on an expedition over 1,000 miles, discovered the Keyauwee tribe, a small group which numbered about 500 people.
-Lawson discovered the tribe in Caraway Creek (now known as the Caraway mountains), about fourteen miles south of High Point, North Carolina.
+In 1701, English explorer John Lawson, on an expedition over 1,000 miles, contacted the Keyauwee tribe, a small group which numbered about 500 people.
+Lawson found the tribe on Caraway Creek in the Caraway mountain range, about fourteen miles south of High Point, North Carolina.
 Lawson’s vivid account of his visit describes the village surrounded by high wooden walls, large cornfields, a large cave where about 100 people could have been able to dine in, all situated by very high mountains.
 These geographical features of their village are what made the Keyauwee vulnerable to attack.